dippedincode/CV/README.md

 ### Makers Academy (November 2018 - March 2019)

-- I passed an intensive sofware development bootcamp course at this world renowned institution in central London
+- I passed an intensive software development bootcamp course at this world renowned institution in central London
 - Focus was on learning how to learn to code through individual and team projects following Agile best practice and processes
 - Emphasis also on maintaining a growth mindset, holistic personal development and mental well-being